-- 22. Simplification and harmonization of customs procedures are being achieved through a host of efforts, including the revision of customs codes, introduction of risk management practices, joint customs control, and business process reengineering in relation to customs automation.
+- 20. Simplification and harmonization of customs procedures are being achieved through a host of efforts, including the revision of customs codes, introduction of risk management practices, joint customs control, and business process reengineering in relation to customs automation.
 Concrete proposals in relation to harmonization of customs procedures have been presented by PRC Customs.
 These are (i) harmonization of cargo manifest, and (ii) mutual recognition of customs inspections and seals/stamps.
 Efforts to harmonize data requirements for cargo manifests will facilitate data exchanges between exporters and importers for the preparation of customs declaration and thus reduce customs clearance time and improve the quality of trade statistics.
 Mutual recognition of customs inspection and customs seals and stamps provide an essential pillar for regional transit arrangement.
 Several countries responded positively to the proposals.
-PRC and Kazakhstan Customs will pilot-test the initiative under the two countries' existing cooperation framework and have requested ADB support to facilitate bilateral consultation and working group meetings.
-The second consultation meeting between the PRC and Kazakhstan is planned for July 2006 in Urumqi. - 23.
-The Program has supported revision and dissemination of Customs Codes in the Kyrgyz Republic, Mongolia, Tajikistan.
+PRC and Kazakhstan Customs will pilot-test the initiative under the two countries' existing cooperation framework and have requested ADB support to facilitate bilateral consultation and working group meetings. - 21.
+The Program has supported revision and dissemination of Customs Codes in the Kyrgyz Republic, Mongolia, and Tajikistan.
 Similar support will be provided for other CAREC's participating countries for revision of their Customs Code in line with the Revised Kyoto Convention and New Framework of Standards.